President & CEO

-Chris serves on the Board of Directors for Council of State Chambers as the Secretary Treasurer, and sits on the boards of the Georgia Allies, the Georgia Association of Chamber of Commerce Executives, and Georgia College and State University.
+Chris serves on the Board of Directors for Council of State Chambers as the Secretary Treasurer, and sits on the boards of the Georgia Allies, the Georgia Association of Chamber of Commerce Executives, and Georgia College and State University Board of Trustees.
 He is also a member of the U.S. Chamber of Commerce’s Council of 100, the U.S. Chamber’s Board, and the Political Affairs Committee.
-Among other things, he is a Trustee of Georgia Southern University and a member of the Board of Visitors for the University of Georgia.
+Among other things, he is a member of the Board of Visitors for the University of Georgia.

 He is a graduate of Leadership Georgia and has been consistently named one of Georgia Trend Magazine’s 100 most influential Georgians and one of the Atlanta Business Chronicle’s most influential Atlantans.
 He received GEDA’s Zell Miller Public Policy Leadership Award.
 Chris also serves on the Board of Directors for the Real Life Center, a Christian outreach program that provides food, clothing, financial assistance, and educational classes for those in need.

 Chris and his wife, Tiffany, and their son, Christian, live in Peachtree City and attend Dogwood Church.